Michael Cudlitz: Career

-While attending California Institute of the Arts, Cudlitz landed the role in Band of Brothers and worked in TV and film production in the art department of various shows.
+Until he landed the role in Band of Brothers, Cudlitz worked in TV and film production in the art department of various shows including as a set carpenter.
 Cudlitz was a construction coordinator on Beverly Hills, 90210.

 His first acting role was in the 1989 film Crystal Ball, playing Scottie.
 Other roles were Tony Miller on Beverly Hills, 90210 and Tad Overton on Dragon: The Bruce Lee Story, and in CSI: Crime Scene Investigation, the second seasons of 24, Lost, FOX series Standoff, and Prison Break.
 He was also in the movie A River Runs Through It.
 He guest starred on Over There.
 He played Bob Destepello in the 1997 film Grosse Pointe Blank.
 He also played a 30-second role as a bartender in the movie Forces of Nature in 1999.

 His breakout role came in 2001 with his portrayal of Sgt.
 Denver "Bull" Randleman in the World War II miniseries, Band of Brothers.
 Cudlitz starred on the critically acclaimed, five-season television drama Southland as patrol officer John Cooper, a 20-year veteran and training officer.
 It was picked up by TNT, who aired the remaining episodes of its first season, bringing it back for a total of five seasons.
 The character struggled with chronic back pain, addiction to pain medication, and ethical issues relating to his partners.
 Prior to the start of shooting for the show, Cudlitz had a large mole removed from his right upper lip, which had previously been a signature feature of his appearance.
 The show was cancelled in 2013.
 Cudlitz won the Critics' Choice Television Award for Best Supporting Actor in a Drama Series for his role in 2013.

 In 2009, Cudlitz appeared in the science fiction film Surrogates as Colonel Brendon.
 In 2013, Cudlitz played opposite Melanie Griffith in the movie, Dark Tourist.

 From February 2014 to October 2016, he appeared in the AMC TV show The Walking Dead as Sergeant Abraham Ford, a character from the comic series of the same name.
 His first appearance was in the tenth episode of Season 4, an episode entitled "Inmates".
 Cudlitz's character was killed off in the premiere episode of the show's seventh season entitled "The Day Will Come When You Won't Be".
 Cudlitz quickly became a fan favorite, with fans noting his quirky and comedic sayings combined with his upfront approach.

-Since 2023, Cudlitz has played Lex Luthor in the CW superhero drama television series Superman & Lois.
+From 2023 to 2024, Cudlitz played the DC Comics character Lex Luthor in the CW superhero drama television series Superman & Lois, based on the DC Comics characters Superman and Lois Lane.